South Africa marks return from football wilderness

 But despite the horrid weather, it was a celebration with some 40,000 braving the elements and the result, perhaps to script, going in South Africa's favour after a late penalty.

-"When the ball hit the back of the net, the stadium went wild and I celebrated more out of relief than anything else‚" Doctor Khumalo, who tucked away the penalty, told BBC Sport Africa.
+"When the ball hit the back of the net, the stadium went wild and I celebrated more out of relief than anything else‚" Doctor Khumalo, who tucked away the spot-kick, told BBC Sport Africa.

 "Even after the game‚ it was just another penalty scored and I was relieved that I had not missed!